code-dot-org/code-dot-org/SETUP.md

     1. Use the rbenv-doctor from the [`rbenv` installation instructions](https://github.com/rbenv/rbenv#basic-github-checkout) to verify rbenv is set up correctly:
         1. `curl -fsSL https://github.com/rbenv/rbenv-installer/raw/main/bin/rbenv-doctor | bash`
     1. If there are any errors (they appear red), follow the [`rbenv` installation instructions] (https://github.com/rbenv/rbenv#basic-github-checkout) to properly configure `rbenv`, following steps for **Ubuntu Desktop** so that config changes go into `.bashrc`.
+    1. **Note:** Ubuntu 22.04 ships with versions of `libssl` and `openssl` that are incompatible with `ruby-build`; see https://github.com/rbenv/ruby-build/discussions/1940 for context
+        1. As a result, attempts to run `rbenv install` will fail.
+To resolve, compile a valid version of `openssl` locally and direct `rbenv` to configure ruby to use it as described here: https://github.com/rbenv/ruby-build/discussions/1940#discussioncomment-2663209
 1. Install Ruby 2.5.0 with rbenv
     1. `rbenv install 2.5.0`
     1. If your PATH is missing `~/.rbenv/shims`, the next two commands might not work.
 Edit your .bashrc to include the following line: